proxmox/ceph/ceph/src/seastar/dpdk/doc/guides/nics/sfc_efx.rst

 - Loopback

+- Configurable Rx CRC stripping (if running firmware variant supports it and if NIC is configured with single PF per port and without VFs, otherwise always stripped)

+- SR-IOV PF

+- Port representors (see :ref: switch_representation)

+- VLAN stripping (if running firmware variant supports it)

 Non-supported Features
 ----------------------

 The features not yet supported include:

-- Receive queue interrupts

 - Priority-based flow control

-- Configurable RX CRC stripping (always stripped)

 - Header split on receive

 - VLAN filtering

-- VLAN stripping

 - LRO